qwertychouskie/TestOut-issues/README.md

 - 9.3.4 q4:  Leave blank??
 What?!?

 - 9.6.9: The services that are supposed to be set to not start on boot are already set to Manual.
 This means the service will start only if another service needs it, and would probably be the prefered option here.
 Disabled prevents the service from starting at all, even if another service needs it to work properly, so this option should be used with caution.

+- 9.7: This section should mention Snap and Flatpak as they are the prefered way to get end-user application on modern distros.

+- 9.7.2: The Ubuntu Software Center has been replaced with the distro-agnostic GNOME Software.

+- 9.7.4 apt-get: The description for `apt-get update` is wrong.
+The command updates the local copy of the list of available packages.
+Generally this command should be run before the other apt-get commands.
+Also commands like `apt-cache search` and `apt-cache show [packagename]` should be mentioned.
+It would actually be good to update the `apt-get` and `apt-cache` commands to their `apt` counterparts, as the `apt` command gives more human-readable output:

+  - `apt-get update`       -> `apt update`

+  - `apt-get dist-upgrade` -> `apt full-upgrade`

+  - `apt-get install`      -> `apt install`

+  - `apt-get remove`       -> `apt remove`

+  - `apt-cache search`     -> `apt search`

+  - `apt-cache show`       -> `apt show`